aws/aws-cloud-map-mcs-controller-for-k8s/CONTRIBUTING.md

 * Make sure to have `kubectl` [installed](https://kubernetes.io/docs/tasks/tools/install-kubectl/), at least version `1.15` or above.
 * Make sure to have `kind` [installed](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
-* Make sure, you have created a [HttpNamespace](https://docs.aws.amazon.com/cloud-map/latest/api/API_CreateHttpNamespace.html) in AWS Cloud Map.
-The examples below assumes the namespace name to be `demo`
+* Make sure, you have access to AWS Cloud Map.
+As per exercise below, AWS Cloud Map namespace `example` of the type [HttpNamespace](https://docs.aws.amazon.com/cloud-map/latest/api/API_CreateHttpNamespace.html) will be automatically created.

 Note that this walk-through assumes throughout to operate in the `us-west-2` region.